Call us: 01444 237070

 What is the best height for a travel tripod?

-When picking a travel tripod, the maximum shooting height a tripod can reach is often where the biggest compromise is made.
-Ideally, try and choose one which reaches around the same height that you are, in order to avoid bending down, getting a bad back and general discomfort.
+When picking a travel tripod, the maximum shooting height it can reach is often where the biggest compromise is made.
+Ideally, try to choose one which reaches around the same height as you, in order to avoid bending down, getting a bad back and general discomfort.

 Most models have a centre column, which extends to allow your camera to sit higher.
-While this is very useful, a fully extended centre column is prone to minor shake and movements caused by wind, so try and avoid extending it to the maximum height where possible.
+While this is very useful, a fully extended centre column is prone to minor shake and movement caused by wind, so try to avoid extending it to the maximum height where possible.

 The Gitzo Traveler Series 1, 4-section extends the highest of all the models we compare in the table below, and it only has four leg sections, which adds to stability.
-The downside to fewer leg sections is that it will not pack away as short as a 5-section tripod such as either of Peak Designs travel tripods, which are both a mere 39.1cm when folded down.
+The downside to fewer leg sections is that it will not pack away as short as a five-section tripod such as either of Peak Design’s travel tripods, which are both a mere 39.1cm when folded down.

 Lever locks on Manfrotto BeFree 2.0 tripod